 The Superformance GT40 is the only such later built car licensed and endorsed to use the name "GT40" as a true "continuation" of the original.
 Each GT40 -P chassis number and is registry eligible.

-This stunning FIA specification GT40 was built using a Gelscoe chassis built to full FIA Appendix K specification.
+This stunning FIA specification GT40 was built using a Gelscoe tub built to full FIA Appendix K specification.
 Gelscoe are well known for their highly accurate and extremely competitive examples.
-Arguably more accurate than the Superformance cars which have deviated slightly in favour of on-road performance.
-However, this car benefits from the best of both worlds and the combination of Gelscoe chassis and a Superformance, and therefore official GT40, I.D.
+Arguably more accurate than the early Superformance cars which deviated slightly in favour of on-road performance However, this car benefits from the best of both worlds and the combination of Gelscoe and Superformance, and therefore official GT40, I.D.

 This example is a fiercely competitive racer.
 Including all correct components, it is powered by a Mathwall Engineering 4.7 litre V8 with just 7 hours of use since its last rebuild, it produces c.470bhp and impressive torque curve alongside.